friendica/friendica-addons/statusnet/README.md

 User Configuration
 ------------------

-When the addon is activated the user has to aquire three things in order to connect to the StatusNet account of choice.
+When the addon is activated the user has to acquire three things in order to connect to the StatusNet account of choice.

-* the base URL for the StatusNet API, for identi.ca this is https://identi.ca/api/
+* the base URL for the StatusNet API, for identi.ca this was https://identi.ca/api/
 * OAuth Consumer key & secret

 To get the OAuth Consumer key pair the user has to (a) ask her Friendica admin